-- 12. Writing Proficiency: I will grade you on grammar, punctuation, spelling and all other aspects of writing on 1) the Court Visit Assignment and 2) your Article Analysis.
-If you are not confident about your writing abilities, I strongly recommend that you visit the Writing Lab for help. - 13.
-Submission protocol: All written assignments must be submitted by the due date and time on Canvas, no later than the beginning of class.
+- 13. Writing Proficiency: I will grade you on grammar, punctuation, spelling and all other aspects of writing on 1) the timed writing assignments and 2) your Article Analyses.
+If you are not confident about your writing abilities, I strongly recommend that you visit the Writing Lab for help. - 14.
+Submission protocol: All online quizzes must be submitted on Canvas by the specified due date and time (usually 11:59 PM Sunday).
+Written assignments must be submitted no later than the beginning of the class period on the day they are due.
 Electronic submissions, e.g., via email attachment, are not acceptable.
 Technical problems including computer-related, printer-related, etc. do not excuse late submissions.
-Please consult the Help Desk for assistance with such issues. - 14.
-Late Assignments: All assignments are due at the beginning of class and will be collected when attendance is taken.
+Please consult the Help Desk for assistance with such issues. - 15.
+Late Assignments: Unless expressly described in Canvas, all written assignments are due at the beginning of class.
 At any point thereafter, there is a minimum one grade deduction.
 There is also a one grade deduction for each calendar day that an assignment is late.
 Example: A student turns in her paper on Wednesday, even though the due date was the previous Monday.
 It is two calendar days late.
 The paper, which would otherwise have received a "B," becomes a "D" after the two-letter grade deduction for being late two calendar days.
-If she turns it in on Friday, it is three days late and the grade becomes an "F." At the sole discretion of the instructor, the paper may still seem receive some points depending on whether it reflects the student's good faith effort. - 15.
-Emergencies: There are exceptions on due dates and other class work for documented emergencies, which include death in the family, physical or mental incapacitation, or other extraordinary circumstance.
+If she turns it in on Friday, it is three days late and the grade becomes an "F." At the sole discretion of the instructor, the paper may still seem receive some points depending on whether it reflects the student's good faith effort.

+16. Emergencies: There are exceptions on due dates and other class work for documented emergencies, which include death in the family, physical or mental incapacitation, or other extraordinary circumstance.
 I will accept official documentation on dated and signed letterhead hard copy, provided it includes legible contact information, identification of the period of emergency, identification of you as the person affected by the emergency, and is verifiable.

-16. Accommodations - Message from the Disability Resource Center (DRC):
+17. Accommodations - Message from the Disability Resource Center (DRC):